-ToMMo collects the data of 10,000 participants (recruiting goal) from a magnetic resonance imaging (MRI) exam.
-This is a part of the Tohoku Medical Megabank Project Birth and Three-Generation Cohort Study and the Tohoku Medical Megabank Project Community-Based Cohort Study.
-We are investigating how daily habits or genetic factors have influence on the brain, its cognitive functions, and psychological conditions, in order to maintain a healthy brain and good cognitive functions through a whole life time.
+ToMMo has been collecting magnetic resonance imaging (MRI) data from around 12,000 participants.
+This is a part of the Tohoku Medical Megabank Project Community-Based Cohort Study, and Birth and Three-Generation Cohort Study.
+We are investigating how genetic factors and environmental factors, such as daily habits, have an influence on the brain, its cognitive functions, and psychological conditions.
+In doing so, we aim to learn how to maintain a healthy brain and good cognitive functions throughout one’s whole lifetime.

--A large-scale database of anonymous brain images will be established.
+- Established a large-scale database of anonymous brain images

 |Endpoint||Brain Gray and White Matter Volume, White Matter Integrity, White Matter Lesion, Brain Perfusion, Brain Vessel Structure, Femoral Muscle Volume|

-Through analyses of the MR images (brain and thigh) of participants, combined with analyses of their lifestyles, cognitive capacity, mental health status, and genome information, we are studying the effects that hereditary and environmental factors have on the brain and cognitive capacity, as well as the mechanisms of developing posttraumatic stress reaction (PTSR), depression, and dementia.
+Through analyzing the MR images (brain) of participants, combined with analyses of their lifestyles, cognitive function, mental health status, and genome information, we are studying the effects that genetic and environmental factors have on the brain and cognitive function.
+Simultaneously, this allows us to also study the mechanisms of developing posttraumatic stress reaction (PTSR), depression, and dementia.

-As a result of the program, a large-scale database of anonymous brain images will be established in the near future.
-Furthermore, using this database, we aim to establish methods for early detection and prevention of several psychiatric and neurodegenerative diseases highly associated with brain structure and function changes, such as major depression, PTSR, and dementia.
+This project allowed the establishment of a large-scale database of anonymous brain images.
+Using this database, we aim to establish methods for early detection and prevention of several psychiatric and neurodegenerative diseases highly associated with brain structure and function changes, such as depression, PTSR, and dementia.

-We scan the brain of participants with a variety of imaging protocols, using two dedicated 3.0-Tesla MRI machines.
+We scan the brain of participants with a variety of imaging protocols by using two dedicated 3.0-Tesla MRI machines.

 Return of results:

-Using the images for research on cognitive and behavioral assessment, we will provide data, such as brain age from the density of each area in the brain and femoral muscle mass, to MRI scan participants.
+Using the images for research on cognitive and behavioral assessment, we provide the data obtained, such as brain age (attained from the density of each area in the brain and femoral muscle mass), to the participants.